wesplitbot/wesplitbot.github.io/_pages/home.md

 Description
 ------

-A telegram bot for managing expenses in a group, developed as a project for a course and later extended with more functionalities to ensure a better end users experience.
+A telegram bot to manage expenses in a group.
+Initially developed as an university project and later on improved with more functionalities in order to ensure a better experience.